-But if you chose #2 or #3, then you have some work to do BEFORE you take on an organizing project and be successful.
-Allowing this kind of attitude will sabotage your organizing efforts.
+But if you chose #2 or #3, then you have some work to do before you take on an organizing project and be successful.
+Allowing this kind of attitude can sabotage your organizing efforts.

 Over the years, I have noticed that many people who are struggling with clutter in their homes are also struggling with a negative opinion of themselves.